DFDLSchemas/HL7-v2.7/README.md

 To download the repository go to http://dfdlschemas.github.com/HL7-v2.7/.

+These schemas are also available as part of the IBM Integration Bus Healthcare Pack (http://www-03.ibm.com/software/products/en/integration-bus-healthcare-pack).
+DFDL schemas for HL7 v2.5, 2.5.1 and 2.6 are available only in the IIB Healthcare Pack.

 HL7Format.xsd
 -------------
 A DFDL schema that contains default values for DFDL properties that are suitable for HL7 v2.7 data.